 - The right to consent on your own to all health care for you and your child.

-- The right to keep your child with you and make all decisions about raising your child.
+- The right to keep your child with you and make all decisions about raising your child, in most cases.

 Paternal Legal Rights